enusbaum/Matryoshka/README.md

     - If a service cannot decrypt the JWE, it processes as much of the auth stack as it can, maintaining security boundaries.

 - **`cmp`** (Compression):
   - Specifies the compression algorithm used on the token container.
   - Possible values:
-    - `"gzip"`
-    - `"deflate"`
+    - `"g"`: GZip
     - `null` or omitted if no compression is used.
   - **Purpose:**
     - Reduces the size of the nested tokens.
     - Addresses concerns about token size and performance impact.

 - **`hash`**:
   - A SHA256 checksum of the `container` value.
   - **Purpose:**
     - Ensures the integrity of the nested token.
     - Allows the receiving service to verify that the token has not been tampered with or corrupted.

 - **`container`**:

-  - Contains the actual nested token (JWT or JWE), which itself may have an `auth_token` claim.
+  - Contains the actual nested token (JWT or JWE), which itself may have an `auth_stack` claim.
+  - If `cmp` is specified, contents will be a base64-encoded representation of the actual nested token (JWT or JWE), and will need to be decompressed first.
   - **Purpose:**
     - Holds the previous JWT/JWE in the call chain.
-    - By recursively including the `auth_token` in each token, the call stack is built.
+    - By recursively including the `auth_stack` in each token, the call stack is built.

+#### Optional Fields
+- **`depth`**:
+  - Indicates the current `auth_stack` depth at the current point.
+  - **Purpose:**:
+    - Explicitly states the `auth_stack` depth at the given point
+    - This is an optional, informational field for Services to provide to downstream consumers who lack access to decrypt the `auth_stack` token secured with JWE
+    - Because this can potentially reveal information about your organizations service architecture and topography, it is not recommended for use beyond debugging

 ### Preventing Recursion

 To prevent recursion and circular dependencies:

 - **Call Chain Inspection:**
-  - Each service inspects the `auth_token` chain to identify if it has already been called in the current request flow.
+  - Each service inspects the `auth_stack` chain to identify if it has already been called in the current request flow.
   - If the service's identifier appears in the call chain, it can abort the call to prevent recursion.

 - **Maximum Call Depth:**
-  - Services can enforce a maximum call depth by checking the length of the `auth_token` chain.
+  - Services can enforce a maximum call depth by checking the length of the `auth_stack` chain.
   - If the call depth exceeds a predefined limit, the service can deny the request to prevent excessive recursion.

 - **Unique Identifiers:**